Your area Not set — showing everywhere

 Addressed

-The speaker provided an update regarding permit processing and mentioned a specific project on Lakeshore View Road involving the Hoover property.
-They noted that while a septic system needs to be redone for an ADU, the project appears to be proceeding smoothly with professional oversight.
+The speaker provided an update regarding permit processing and specific ongoing projects.
+They mentioned that a project involving an ADU and septic system for a resident named Deborah Hoover appears to be proceeding well with professional oversight.
 Key concern

-Providing a status update on permit processing and the Hoover property ADU/septic project.
+Providing a status update on permit processing and specific project developments (notably the Hoover property).

 Board response